 All amendments and corrigenda shall follow the style conventions for indicating changes defined in the IEEE Standards Style Manual.
 (PDF)

-Sponsor ballots of amendments and corrigenda shall also include access to the approved base standard and any approved amendments and corrigenda in order to provide sufficient information to the ballot group.
+Standards Association ballots of amendments and corrigenda shall also include access to the approved base standard and any approved amendments and corrigenda in order to provide sufficient information to the Standards Association balloting group.

 Up to three amendments can be approved before the standard shall be revised, unless the base standard has been approved within the past three years.
 In such a case, multiple amendments may be added until the base standard is three years old.
 After the three-year period, RevCom shall defer consideration of additional amendments or corrigenda until a revision or a two-year extension request is approved by the IEEE-SA Standards Board.

-During the two-year extension period, Sponsors can submit additional amendments and corrigenda for approval consideration.
+During the two-year extension period, the Standards Committee can submit additional amendments and corrigenda for approval consideration.
 However, after this period, RevCom shall defer consideration of additional amendments or corrigenda until a revision is approved by the IEEE-SA Standards Board.

 8.1.3 Normative annexes